-The first snow fall is exciting.
+The first snowfall is exciting.
 It’s a signal to strap on the skis and skates, or even jump on a sled.
-Days spent playing in the frosty snow can be jam packed with fun, but like any activity you need to play safely.
+Days spent playing in the frosty snow can be jam-packed with fun, but like any activity, you need to play safely.
 Winter activities can lead to the same bumps and bruises of every sport, but there’s the added concern of how to safely stay outside in cold temperatures.
-To help with that we have compiled a few winter snow safety strategies to help you avoid some of the most common winter sport injuries.
+To help with that we have compiled a few winter snow safety strategies to help you avoid some of the most common winter sports injuries.

 No matter what your winter sport is, it is important to take a few minutes and make sure you know how to be safe.